Need Some Student Loan Advice?

 Fear is simply your brain trying to deal with the unknown.
 I promise the reality is a lot less scary than you think.

 If you don’t know how much you owe, you aren’t the first person to walk this path.

 First, head on over to the National Student Loan Data System (i.e. the U.S. Department of Education) so you can see every federal loan outstanding.
 Next, you’ll need to figure out the balances on your private student loans by contacting each individual private lender.

 Once you get the data from the NSLDS and your private lenders, paste all of the information in a spreadsheet along with key information like your account number.
-Keep it simple but make sure there is a line for each student loan, regardless of how many different companies you have to deal with.
+Keep it simple, but make sure there is a line for each student loan, regardless of how many different companies you have to deal with.
 As a graduate and college student, it’s likely that you took out a bunch of different loans and you need to see each one listed out separately so that you can keep track of it in your spreadsheet.

 Although it seems simple, most people fail to take this crucial step of adding everything up and creating a spreadsheet with each individual loan.
-Also be sure to include detail such as the loan amount, financial institution, interest rate, monthly payment and overall payment plan in the spreadsheet.
+Also be sure to include details such as the loan amount, financial institution, interest rate, monthly payment and overall payment plan in the spreadsheet.

-If there’s any particular loan terms that seem relevant, added those to your spreadsheet too.
-If you have a co-signer, any Perkins loans, previous loan consolidation or other grad debt, please. include it too.
+If there’s any particular loan terms that seem relevant, add those to your spreadsheet too.
+If you have a co-signer, any Perkins loans, previous loan consolidation or other grad debt, include it too.
 You’ll be referring to this document as you come up with a plan for repayment your loans.
 After all, managing your finances is a part-time job whether you like it or not!

 Step 2: Decide which repayment plan to pursue

 Every borrower only has three ways out of student loans: (1) forgiveness, (2) repayment or (3) death.
 Let’s put aside the third option and focus on forgiveness or repayment.